AVATOL/AvatolCV/README.md

 To install an AvatolCV distribution, visit https://github.com/AVATOL/AvatolCVInstaller and consult the README file there.

 # Documentation
-The documentation available with this source code is located in the docs directory:
+The documentation available with this source code is located in the avatol_cv/docs directory:

 - AvatolCVUsersGuide.pdf
 - AvatolCVDeveloperDocumentation.pdf